Outbound Sales Explained: Techniques, Strategies & Best Practices

 2. A pressing reason: What’s the actual reason your prospects should move to action?
 Tell your prospect why you’re reaching out – and what’s in it for them.

-3. A CTA: Tell your prospect explicitly what you want them to do next, whether that’s meet with you for a 15-minute phone call or ask them to sign up to your newsletter for more actionable, helpful tips.
+3. A CTA: Tell your prospect explicitly what you want them to do next, whether that’s meet with you for a 15-minute phone call or ask them to sign up for your newsletter for more actionable, helpful tips.

 4. Incorporate Social Selling